quantifish/TagGrowth/README.md

-Welcome to tag-growth
+Welcome to TagGrowth
 ==========

-The software tag-growth includes an estimation model for analysing growth using tag-recapture data where the individual fish have been aged upon recapture and a model for simulating growth of individual fish to test the performance of the estimation model.
+The software TagGrowth includes an estimation model for analysing growth using tag-recapture data where the individual fish have been aged upon recapture and a model for simulating growth of individual fish to test the performance of the estimation model.

 ##Introduction